-AV Block: 2nd degree AV block, Mobitz I (Wenckebach)
+AV Block: 2nd degree, Mobitz I (Wenckebach Phenomenon)

-Progressive prolongation of the PR interval culminating in a non-conducted P wave (compare to Mobitz II)
+Progressive prolongation of the PR interval culminating in a non-conducted P wave:

-- he PR interval is longest immediately before the dropped beat
+- PR interval is longest immediately before dropped beat

-- The PR interval is shortest immediately after the dropped beat
+- PR interval is shortest immediately after dropped beat

 - The P-P interval remains relatively constant

-- Malfunctioning AV node cells tend to progressively fatigue until they fail to conduct an impulse.
-This is different to cells of the His-Purkinje system which tend to fail suddenly and unexpectedly (i.e. producing a Mobitz II block).
+- Malfunctioning AV nodal cells tend to progressively fatigue until they fail to conduct an impulse.
+This is different to cells of the His-Purkinje system which tend to fail suddenly and unexpectedly (i.e. producing a Mobitz II block)

 Causes of Wenckebach Phenomenon